During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 Bangkok is, by far, the largest city in Thailand.
 The metro area comprises around a quarter of Thailand’s total population just by itself.

-Because of this, at least 90% of all condo buildings in the entire country are located in Bangkok.
-Other than in Bangkok, Pattaya and Phuket are where you will find the second and third greatest variety of condo buildings.
+That said, other than in Bangkok’s property market, Pattaya and Phuket are where you will find the second and third greatest variety of condos owned by foreigners.

 We have a complete guide to buying real estate in Thailand, which provides plenty more details about this topic.
 We also have guides specifically about condos in Bangkok and Phuket.